Asian Mexicans: Japanese

+Most Japanese immigrants came from Okinawa, Fukuoka, Hiroshima, Aichi, and Miyagi prefectures.
 The Liceo Mexicano Japonés in Mexico City was founded, in part, to preserve Japanese culture.
 There has been a notable influx of young Japanese artists into Mexico since 1978, who have settled mostly in Mexico City.
 They have come because they have found it easier to develop their careers in Mexico, as the art market in Japan is very small and very hard to break into.
 Cacahuates japoneses (lit.
 Japanese peanuts) are a popular snack in Mexico and were created by Japanese immigrant Yoshigei Nakatani (father of artist Carlos Nakatani) in 1945.

 The majority of the Japanese Mexican community (some 90%) is Roman Catholic.
 Every year since 1949, hundreds of members of the community make the pilgrimage to visit the Virgen de Guadalupe in kimono.

 Korean

 Mexico City's Zona Rosa district has a Koreatown dubbed Pequeño Seúl (Little Seoul), filled with businesses established by new migrants.
 In the same neighborhood, the Escuela Coreana en México, found its home in 2010 after two decades of occupying a variety of rented facilities.
 That year it was able to acquire its own premises thanks to US$850,000 donations by companies and other benefactors to the Asociación de Residentes Coreanos en México.

 Taekwondo was introduced to Mexico in 1969 by Dai-won Moon.
 With over 1.5 million taekwondo practitioners and 3,500 schools throughout the country, taekwondo is one of the most popular sports in the nation.
 Mexico has medaled in taekwondo at all Olympic Games since it became a full medal sport at the 2000 Olympics, and currently places fifth overall on the medal count for the sport.